 While a certain school of thought says you can go out for a cheeseburger and a couple beers because you just burned calories, don’t make a habit of it.
 That is not what your body needs right now.
 Hold off on the junk food and instead eat something that is healthy and will get you the nutrients you need.

 Make sure when you stretch that you focus on the major muscle groups.
 This includes your calves, hamstrings, hips, and quads.
 If you feel sore somewhere, stretch there!
 Make sure that you are very gentle in your stretching and that you don’t push yourself too hard.

 A foam roller is also great to help remove any tightness, so don’t neglect this second component.
 While you’re likely tired and don’t want to do anything, making sure that you stretch and foam roll will ensure that you feel a lot better later.

 If there are any spots that are especially sore or you feel a nagging injury starting to occur, a percussive therapy gun can help reach those deep tissue areas.

 Once you’ve had some time to recover, stretch, and refuel, you’ll want to do the following things.

 Although you might be too wound up to nap, it is very helpful if you’re able to.
 By napping or sleeping after a workout, you are giving your body time to repair itself and grow the muscle tissue it needs.
-Often a quick nap will do the trick, and you’ll likely wake up feeling a lot more relaxed, well-rested, and less tired.
+Often a quick nap will do the trick, and you’ll likely wake up feeling more relaxed and well-rested.